 Prior to his work at Fullbridge, Jim was Senior Admissions Officer and Assistant Director of International Admissions for Harvard College.
 He is currently a Resident Tutor at Harvard, where he advises undergraduates on academic issues, career opportunities, and post-graduate fellowships.

 He earned his A.B, summa cum laude, Ed.M., and M.B.A. from Harvard.

-Femke Vernooij is Senior Program Manager of Custom Programs for Harvard Law School Executive Education (HLSEE).
+Femke Vernooij is Associate Director of Program Development for Harvard Law School Executive Education (HLSEE).
 She joined HLSEE in May 2011 and has since supported the design and facilitation of custom leadership programs for law firm partners, in-house counsel, and associates, including the multi-module Milbank associates program.